Barbara K. Charbonneau-Dahlen

-Barbara K. Charbonneau-Dahlen PhD, RN (Woksape Yunayewichayapi Win) was an enrolled member of the Turtle Mountain Band of Chippewa Indians.
+Barbara K. Charbonneau-Dahlen PhD, RN (Woksape Yunayewichayapi Win; June 6, 1952 – May 7, 2021) was an enrolled member of the Turtle Mountain Band of Chippewa Indians.
 She was a tenured professor of nursing who advocated for indigenous recruitment into the nursing field and fought for those who have experienced sexual abuse.
 She earned both a Bachelor's and master's degree from University of North Dakota (UND).
 She completed the Family Nurse Practitioner certification program at UND and earned a doctorate from Florida Atlantic University Christine E. Lynn College of Nursing.
-She was a professor at Minnesota State University Mankato in the School of Nursing until her passing.
+She was a professor at Minnesota State University Mankato in the School of Nursing until her death.

 Charbonneau-Dahlen received ANA's 2002 Research Practice Award for her study, "Problems and Resources of American Indian Elders."
 She developed the Dream Catcher/Medicine Wheel Model which was implemented to recruit nurses through the Retention of American Indians into Nursing (RAIN) Program at the University of North Dakota.
 She filed a suit alleging abuse at St. Paul's Indian Mission School, in Marty, South Dakota.